SahilShetty/SongDownloader/README.md

 # Top-Songs
+Step 1) Uses a webscraper to get names of the trending songs off of billboards top 100 Step 2) Edits the names as YouTube URL
-Web scraps names off billboards top 100, web crawls YouTube and downloads the best results as mp4 and converts to mp3
+Step 3) Uses another webscraper object to and downloads the best video Step 4) Converts the mp4 to an mp3